bonitasoft/bonita-doc/md/tomcat-bundle.md

 ::: info
 **Note:**
 - The file `database.properties` is the entry point to configure the [Tomcat environment](BonitaBPM_platform_setup.md#run_bundle_configure) and the [Bonita Platform configuration](BonitaBPM_platform_setup.md#configure_tool).
 - You can use command line arguments to specify database properties directly from the command line.
-Use `<TOMCAT_HOME>/setup/setup.sh --help` on Linux or `<TOMCAT_HOME>\setup\setup.bat --help` on Windows to have a list of available options.
+Use `<BUNDLE_HOME>/setup/setup.sh --help` on Linux or `<BUNDLE_HOME>\setup\setup.bat --help` on Windows to have a list of available options.
 :::

 ### License update